Ramblurr/wayland-java/README.md

 ### Which `@Wayland*Protocol` annotation?

-There are three annotations you can use to generate protocol bindings.
+There are two annotations you can use to generate protocol bindings.

-From low-level to high-level:

-1. [`org.freedesktop.wayland.generator.api.WaylandCustomProtocols`][annotation-custom]
+1. [`org.freedesktop.wayland.generator.api.WaylandCustomProtocols`][annotation-custom] - This is the most flexible one

      ``` java
      // in src/main/java/my/domain/wayland/package-info.java